ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 **Another approach:** For another take on the same problem, check out [jdhao's nice guide on setting up backward search in Neovim](https://jdhao.github.io/2021/02/20/inverse_search_setup_neovim_vimtex/) on both macOS and Windows.
 This guide stores Neovim's server address differently than I described above: instead of launching Neovim with the `--listen /tmp/texsocket` option, it uses Neovim's default, randomly-generated server address and writes `v:servername` to a text file at `/tmp/vimtexserver.txt`, which it then reads from Skim using the `cat /tmp/vimtexserver.txt`.

 #### Backward search with Vim and Skim
+Vim must be compiled with the `clientserver` option for this to work.
+On a command line enter `vim --version` and ensure you have `+clientserver`.
+You probably won't.
+I don't understand all of this, but you should use MacVim or NeoVim.

+Possible workaround: uninstall Vim, install MacVim, and run `vim`.
+See [https://vi.stackexchange.com/a/3078](https://vi.stackexchange.com/a/3078) in the context of the `+clipboard` option.

 ## Setting Up Zathura (read this on Linux)